pmndrs/zustand/readme.md

 ## React context

 The store created with `create` doesn't require context providers.
-In some cases, you may want to use contexts for dependncy injection.
+In some cases, you may want to use contexts for dependency injection.
 Because the store is a hook, passing it as a normal context value may violate rules of hooks.
 To avoid misusage, a special `createContext` is provided.

 ```jsx
 import create from 'zustand'